syncfusion-content/flutter-docs/Flutter/datagrid/scrolling.md

 ## Increase row cache limit

 By default, rows are generated based on the view port size and those rows are reused while scrolling.
-Extra rows can be created while scrolling the DataGrid by using the [SfDataGrid.rowsCacheExtent]() property.
-You can set the rows cache extent to avoid the visible changes which are occurred due to re-using.
+You can set the [SfDataGrid.rowsCacheExtent]() property to avoid the visible changes which are occurred due to re-using.
 For example, if you are showing the checkbox in a column and not set the rows using this property, checkbox state changes with the animation can be seen when vertical scrolling is performed.

+The `rowsCacheExtent` property will create the additional rows internally with the existing visible rows which are already allocated based on view port size.
+So, rows to be reused will be increased.

 The following code example shows how to generate extra rows using rowsCacheExtent.